SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

 :::

-### 5.2 Login to Hugging Face CLI
+### 5.2 Log in to Hugging Face CLI

-We will need to use the [Hugging Face Hub](https://huggingface.co/) to upload datasets and models.
-Use the following command to log in:
+You will need to upload your datasets and models to the [Hugging Face Hub](https://huggingface.co/).
+Log in using the following command:

 ```bash
 huggingface-cli login --token ${HUGGINGFACE_TOKEN} --add-to-git-credential
 ```

-`${HUGGINGFACE_TOKEN}` is your Hugging Face access token, which can be obtained from your [settings](https://huggingface.co/settings/tokens).
+Replace `${HUGGINGFACE_TOKEN}` with your Hugging Face access token, which you can get from your [settings](https://huggingface.co/settings/tokens).

-You can use the following command to check if the login was successful:
+Check if the login was successful with:

 ```bash
 huggingface-cli whoami